TelescopeAI/doorbeen/README.md

 Doorbeen uses Clerk for user authentication.
 You'll need to create a Clerk account and set up an application to obtain your API keys.
 For Clerk authentication setup, please refer to the [official documentation](https://clerk.com/docs/quickstarts/setup-clerk).

-### FormKit Pro Components
-Doorbeen uses FormKit Pro components (Toggle Button and Dropdown) in the frontend playground.
-A FormKit Pro license is only required for usage in production instances:
-1. Purchase a FormKit Pro license from [Formkit](https://formkit.com/).
-2. Add your license key to the environment variables For more information on FormKit Pro, visit the [FormKit Pro documentation](https://formkit.com/pro).

 ### Environment Setup
 The repository contains example environment files that you should use as templates: